LMNO Engineering logo LMNO Engineering, Research, and Software, Ltd.

 Introduction

 Time of concentration is a fundamental watershed parameter.
 It is used to compute the peak discharge for a watershed.
 The peak discharge is a function of the rainfall intensity, which is based on the time of concentration.
 Time of concentration is the longest time required for a particle to travel from the watershed divide to the watershed outlet.
-Each of the three equations used in our time of concentration calculation require inputs for the longest watercourse length in the watershed (L), the average slope of that watercourse (S), and a coefficient representing the type of ground cover.
+Each of the four equations used in our time of concentration calculation require inputs for the longest watercourse length in the watershed (L), the average slope of that watercourse (S), and a coefficient representing the type of ground cover.
 Usually L and S can be obtained from topographic maps as in Fig. 1 above.
 The coefficient is determined from photographs of the watershed or field reconnaissance.
-Our calculation computes the time of concentration and average velocity in the longest watercourse.
+Our calculation computes the time of concentration, average velocity, and lag time for the watershed.
 A variety of units may be selected.

-Time of concentration calculator uses the FAA, Kirpich, and Kerby equations.
-The FAA (U.S. Federal Aviation Administration) equation is the most commonly used of the three because it uses the widely recognized Rational Coefficient to describe watershed ground cover.
-The ASCE (American Society of Civil Engineers) recommends its use.
+The time of concentration calculator uses the FAA, Kirpich, Kerby, and NRCS equations.
+The FAA (U.S. Federal Aviation Administration) equation is the most commonly used of the three because it uses the widely recognized Rational runoff coefficient (c) to describe watershed ground cover.
+The Rational coefficient is used in the Rational Equation Peak Discharge Method Another widely used equation is the National Resource Conservation Service (NRCS) equation.
+It is common because it utilizes the curve number (CN) which is identical to the curve number used in the NRCS (formerly Soil Conservation Service) TR-55 peak discharge method.
 The Kirpich equation, developed in 1940, is the oldest of the three equations and is probably the most widely recognized, but no longer the most commonly used.
 The Kerby equation is the least common of the three equations and has the most limitations.
 Please see the section below for applicability of the equations.
 There are other equations for time of concentration, but most of them require rainfall intensity as an input.
 Thus, using those other equations to determine the rainfall intensity for computing peak discharge results in an iterative process because the rainfall intensity itself is a function of the time of concentration.

 Equations

 The following equations are used for the time of concentration calculation.
 All of the equations shown below use the English units indicated in the Variables section.
 Of course, our calculation uses a variety of units with all of the unit conversions handled internally by the program.
-The equations can be found in Chin (2000), Chow et al. (1988), Corbitt (1999), and Singh (1992).
+The equations can be found in Chin (2000), Chow et al. (1988), Corbitt (1999), Roussel (2005), Singh (1992), and NRCS (2021).
+Some of the equations use S as slope of the longest watercourse while others use S as the average watershed slope.
+For two of the four methods, the references are contradictory regarding which slope to use.

 Recommendations